Rochelle Carmichael M.A.

 Highly acclaimed independent contemporary dance and physical theatre.
 Formed by Artistic Director Rochelle Carmichael has been operating and producing performances worldwide since 1996.

 It was as a performer for the Meryl Tankard Dance Theatre, where Rochelle’s passion for choreography emerged.
-Rochelle’s performance works are an innovative fusion of Australian and European creative life experience: a vivid mélange of powerful emotionally infused dance and theatre with fresh new ideas in design, costume, sound, light, illusion and puppetry, produce works well known for their diversity and ability to engage audiences.
+Rochelle’s performance works are an innovative fusion of Australian and European creative life experience: a vivid mélange of powerful emotionally infused dance and theatre, combining fresh ideas in design, costume, sound, light, illusion and puppetry.
+Her work is s well known for its diversity and ability to engage audiences.

 Rochelle Carmichael has to date been highly recognised by media and peers with industry awards and nominations, and a plethora of strong media coverage.
 For more information please contact Rochelle on firstname.lastname@example.org